bpauld/PhaseUnwrapping/README.md

 $ python final_script.py
 ```

 This will load simulated and real images from a region in Lebanon from the `data` folder.
-It will then unwrap the images using the IRLS algorithm.
+It will then unwrap the images using the IRLS algorithm, and write the output to a `results` folder.

 ## Visualize results